Edison-A-N/mozi/commands/requirements-to-implementation/03-breakdown-tasks.md

 ### Task Granularity
 - Each task should be an independently completable work unit
-- Task size should be moderate, typically completable in 1-4 hours
+- Tasks should be implementation-oriented, targeting a testable module or feature
 - Tasks should have clear inputs and outputs
+- Each task should result in a working, testable implementation

 ### Task Organization
 - Group by module or functional domain